Written by Andrew Francis on January 25, 2018 under Systems

-Written by Davida Rochman on November 27, 2013 under Education
+Written by Davida Rochman on November 27, 2013 under Systems

 Contributor: Phil Bower, Prestige AV & Creative Services The venue was booked months ago, the event has been promoted to your membership, and the speaker line-up, while in a constant state of flux, is finally just about buttoned up.
 But the time has come, in addition to the dozens of other tasks on your pre-show […]

-Written by Brooke Giddens on July 18, 2013 under Artists
+Written by Brooke Giddens on July 18, 2013 under Live

 With each new thing I experience here at Shure, it’s getting harder and harder to write these blog posts!
 It’s like trying to take a picture of the moon when its super big and bright, but then you go to do that and you realize the moon is millions of miles away and it’s tiny […]

-Written by Allison Wolcott on June 20, 2013 under Events
+Written by Allison Wolcott on June 20, 2013 under Webinars

 The installed sound pro’s dream of being able to go wireless and remotely control great-sounding audio gear across an executive campus has become a reality with the new Microflex™ Wireless Systems.
 Wireless Solutions for Conference Room Applications If running wires simply is not an option in the meeting spaces where you run sound, then you […]